Jerinca/Project/PROCESS.md

 # day 4
 Made a search bar and a grid.
 Still need to figure out how to implement a click on feature.

+# day 5
+I can use the users input to search for the right API.

+Furthermore the interactive graph with historical stock information is not going to be a problem.
+The idea now is to create a barchart underneath that is going to show the volatility of a stock per day month and year.

+We had a meeting this morning with Kim, and Figured out that I needed to create a concrete 3rd visualisation.
+The portfolio idea, is going to be a bit complex.
+Due to a database that is going to be neccesary but also because of the amount of API calls you need to make.
+Therefor I had to come up with another idea.
+That is going to be an overvieuw of the Headquarters location of the s&p 500 companies in a map.